Site Overlay

 Machine Operation and Maintenance

-Dialysis Technicians prepare and operate kidney dialysis machines, ensuring all equipment is functioning correctly before, during, and after treatment.
+Dialysis Technicians prepare and operate kidney dialysis machines, ensuring that all equipment functions correctly before, during, and after treatment.

-They also perform routine maintenance and address any equipment issues that arise.
+They also perform routine maintenance and address equipment issues as they arise.

 Patient Monitoring and Care

-They monitor the patient’s vital signs, including blood pressure and heart rate, and record them during treatment.
+They monitor the patient’s vital signs, including blood pressure and heart rate, and record them throughout treatment.

 They monitor patients for signs of complications or adverse reactions and report significant changes to the healthcare team.